 Although it may seem like the civilian workforce is a stark contrast from active military duty, WIN Home Inspection Fisher, Ind.
 Jason Vernier has found many similarities between his Navy service and business ownership.

 “The training I received in the Navy is absolutely critical to what I do now,” Vernier said.
 “My background in aviation safety gave me an eye for safety that I get to use every day, and the military discipline taught me how to be a successful franchise owner.”

 From Aviation Safety to Home Safety

-Vernier served three tours with Navy, in a variety of roles including water survival instruction, aviation medicine technician and water survival instructor.
+Vernier served three tours with the Navy, in a variety of roles including water survival instruction, aviation medicine technician and water survival instructor.
 After some close calls, he and his family decided it was time for a safer option.
 Vernier transitioned to an aviation safety position, which required inspections and is where he picked up his eye for safety.

 Retiring from the military after 22 years, Vernier knew he wanted to get into a strong franchise network that focused on professionalism and customer service.
 Vernier researched veteran-friendly franchise concepts and with his background in inspection and safety monitoring for the Navy, WIN was an ideal match.
 The connection with the brand and the leadership team was immediate.